Please note: this event has passed

 UPDATE 26 February 2021

 The conference has been cancelled for 2021 with expectation that the conference goes ahead as a face-to-face event in 2022.

-The King’s College London Centre for Team-Based Practice and Learning in Health Care will be hosting King’s CAIPE Conference 2020: Reduction of Harm Through Interprofessional Education and Collaborative Practice.
-The conference will take place over three days, 18-20 June 2020, at the College’s Strand Campus, London.
+The King’s College London Centre for Team-Based Practice & Learning in Health Care will be hosting King’s CAIPE Conference 2021: Reduction of Harm Through Interprofessional Education and Collaborative Practice.
+The conference will take place over three days, 17-19 June 2021, at the College’s Strand Campus, London.

 CAIPE (The Centre for the Advancement of Interprofessional Education) works to promote and develop the health and wellbeing of individuals, families and communities through interprofessional education, collaborative practice and related research facilitating the development of a workforce fit for purpose.